vladikcomper/md-modules/modules/errorhandler/docs/Debug_macros.md

 > **Note**
 >
-> If you use `Console` macros outside of a console program, nothing bad happens as the output is suppresed.
+> If you use `Console` macros outside of a console program, nothing bad happens as the output is suppressed.
 So there are no side effects, except for wasted CPU cycles.
 This means you can insert `Console.Write/.WriteLine` statements in subroutines that can be used called both inside and outside of the console.

 ## `Console.Run`